gradle/gradle/design-docs/publication-model.md

   and to `mylib-1.2-x86.dll` and `mylib-1.2-amd64.dll` when publishing to a Maven repository.
 * I want a consumer in a different build to use the JAR file, and a consumer in the same build to use the compiled classes dir.

-## I want to generate the meta-data descriptor for a publication without publishing
+## I want to generate the metadata descriptor for a publication without publishing

-* To smoke test the generated meta-data before publishing.
+* To smoke test the generated metadata before publishing.

 ## I want to sign the artifacts when published